codingnninja/koras/docs/documentations/concepts/rendering.md

 });
 ```

-The component above is harmonious as the functions within it either take its props as an argument or take no argument.
+The component above is harmonious as the functions within it either take its props as an argument or take no argument and without any side effect.
 You can memoize an harmonious component or any of its content without worrying about any issue.

 ### Disjointed rendering

-A disjointed rendering is the opposite of Harmonious Rendering as it only happens when some or all nested functions and children components have their own props or arguments which do not come from their parent component.
+A disjointed rendering is the opposite of Harmonious Rendering as it only happens when some or all nested functions and children components have their own props, arguments which do not come from their parent component or have side effect.

 ```js copy
 const Profile = ({ user }) => {